 We place a strong emphasis on nurturing students' entrepreneurial and innovative spirit, as well as critical thinking and problem-solving abilities, and offer a wide range of curricular and co-curricular activities, e.g. PolyU Micro Fund Scheme and PolyU Innovation and Entrepreneurship Global Student Challenge, to help students develop these skills.

 II.
 Nurturing Students into All-Round Global Citizens

 PolyU has long been committed to internationalisation of its curriculum, staffing and student bodies.
-We provide students with global learning experience through our established Academic Exchange Programme and WIE Offshore Placement Scheme.
-Every year, around 700 PolyU students go on exchange, and a similar number of inbound exchange students come to the University, involving over 240 renowned institutions from more than 36 countries and regions.
-Over 1,300 students participated in offshore placements every year in over 30 countries and regions and 10 cities on the Chinese mainland.
+We provide students with global learning experience through our established Student Exchange Programme and WIE Offshore Placement Scheme.
+Every year, around 700 PolyU students go on exchange, and a similar number of inbound exchange students come to the University, involving over 230 renowned institutions from 37 countries and regions.
+Over 1,300 students participated in placements every year in some 30 countries and regions and 10 cities on the Chinese mainland.

 Broadening Students' Perspectives

 We provide an enhanced general education programme to broaden students' horizons beyond their chosen professions.
 Students will study subjects of their own choice under four Cluster Areas that represent different domains of knowledge and methods of enquiry.
 They are:

 - Science, Technology and Environment